 Physical Therapy Captain – 2012 Ironman US Championships

-National Team Staff/Team USA – 2016 IAAF World Race Walking Championships
+National Team Staff – 2016 IAAF World Race Walking Championships

-National Team Staff/Team USA – 2017 Pan American Race Walking Cup
+National Team Staff – 2017 Pan American Race Walking Cup

 Ruxandra Bogaciu is co-founder and owner of Progressive Movement Physical Therapy and Sports Rehab.
 Her career began at Columbia University graduating with a Doctorate of Physical Therapy in 2008.
 Ruxandra utilizes her expertise in Pediatric Physical Therapy to develop treatment programs for children in Early Intervention as well as treating pre-school aged children with complex medical issues, including Cerebral Palsy, Autism Spectrum Disorders, and developmental delay disorders.
 Ruxandra is extremely well versed in Department of Education guidelines, which enables her to coordinate very specific and individualized plans of care with the family, caregivers, educators, and clinicians who are integral team members in a child’s rehab program.
 She utilizes a multimodal and multidisciplinary approach to pediatric to provide a very comprehensive approach to maximize a child’s functional participation in the classroom and at home.